lukechampine/adiantum/README.md

 [![Go Report Card](http://goreportcard.com/badge/lukechampine.com/adiantum)](https://goreportcard.com/report/lukechampine.com/adiantum)

 ```
-go get lukechampine.com/adiantum/...
+go get lukechampine.com/adiantum
 ```

-This repo contains an implementation of [HBSH](https://en.wikipedia.org/wiki/Adiantum_(cipher)), a tweakable and length-preserving encryption mode.
-These properties make HBSH a good choice for disk encryption.
+This repo contains an implementation of [Adiantum](https://github.com/google/adiantum), a tweakable and length-preserving encryption cipher.

-Furthermore, HBSH is a "super-pseudorandom permutation", meaning that changing a single bit of the plaintext scrambles the entire ciphertext; this is in contrast to the most common disk encryption mode, XTS, where one bitflip scrambles only 16 bytes of the ciphertext.
+Adiantum is an instance of HBSH, an encryption mode designed for disk encryption.
+In addition to being tweakable and length-preserving, HBSH is a "super-pseudorandom permutation", meaning that changing a single bit of the plaintext scrambles the entire ciphertext; this is in contrast to the most common disk encryption mode, XTS, where one bitflip scrambles only 16 bytes of the ciphertext.

 HBSH is a construction, not a primitive.
 Specifically, it is built from a stream cipher, a block cipher, and a hash function.
 The [original paper](https://eprint.iacr.org/2018/720.pdf) provides a proof that this construction is secure if the underlying primitives are secure.

-Adiantum is a form of HBSH that uses XChaCha12 for the stream cipher, AES for the block cipher, and NH and Poly1305 for hashing.
-This is the variant that the paper recommends for most uses.
-The paper also describes HPolyC, which is slower on large messages, but more key-agile and simpler to implement.
+Adiantum uses XChaCha12 for its stream cipher, AES for its block cipher, and NH and Poly1305 for hashing.
+The paper also describes a closely-related instance of HBSH called HPolyC, which is slower on large messages, but more key-agile and simpler to implement.

-This repo currently contains implementation of Adiantum and HPolyC, with 8, 12, and 20-round variants.
+This repo currently contains implementations of Adiantum and HPolyC, with 8, 12, and 20-round variants.
 (12 rounds is the standard variant.)
 You can also implement your own HBSH variants using the `hbsh` package.